DanieleRaimondi/danieleraimondi/README.md

 |---|---|---|

 ### - ⚡ Fun fact:
-- I had the honor of being a part of the Italian Major Athletics National Team, competing as a 400m runner 🇮🇹
+- 🏃🏼 I had the honor of being a part of the Italian Major Athletics National Team, competing as a 400m runner 🇮🇹
-- Experience in implementing HFT machines for market making and developing trading systems using Python
+- 🤖Experience in implementing HFT machines for market making and developing trading systems using Python
 - 💬 Ask me about: Finance, Investments, Crypto, Machine learning, Statistics

 ### How about some stats ?